Seyitanx/advice-generator/README-template.md

 ### What I learned

-it was challenging, but with my knowdledge of API i was able to make it work. i aalso respomsive and i was able to use my knowdledge of CSS flex box to practice
+it was challenging, but with my knowdledge of API i was able to make it work. i aalso respomsive and i was able to use my knowdledge of CSS flex box to practice. i ade few chnages to the css styling as well
 T

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.